luxeengine/alpha/luxe/md/guide.one.md

 &nbsp;
 ####mouse move

-We can use one of the Game classes functions called `onmousemove` to let us know when the mouse is moving - and we can use this information to move the block.
-To change the position of the block, you set the `pos` property of the block, which has an `x` and a `y` component.
+We can use one of the Game functions called `onmousemove` to let us know when the mouse is moving - and we can use this information to move the block.

+To change the position of the block, you set the `pos` property of the sprite, which is a `Vector`, so it also has an `x` and a `y` component that you can set (i.e `block.pos.x += 10;`).

-So we start with overriding the `onmousemove` function, and using the event object to set the position of the block :
+So we start with overriding the `onmousemove` function, just below `ready`, and using the mouse event - set the position of the block :

 ```
 override function onmousemove( event:MouseEvent ) {